Course Content and Outcome Guide for MA 123

 The extent of transferability or credit allowed for the course would be dependent upon the institution and the program to which the student is transferring.

 Students must also enroll in Medical Office Clinical Procedures Lab (MA 124) concurrently for laboratory practice of materials covered in this course.

 Upon completion of the course students should be able to:

 1. Apply techniques that ensure sterility and quality control in a medical setting.

-2. Prepare the patient for physical examinations and procedures, including surgical and diagnostic procedures and assist the physician
+2. Prepare the patient for physical examinations and procedures, including surgical and diagnostic procedures and assist the medical provider.

-3. Apply general knowledge of vital signs, documentation, medications, medication administration, phlebotomy, specimen collection, and EKG in the medical setting
+3. Use general knowledge of vital signs, documentation, medications, medication administration, phlebotomy, specimen collection, spirometry, immunizations and EKGs in a medical setting.

 Outcome Assessment Strategies